sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 MCMC steps are implemented as simple Metropolis Monte Carlo steps with a symmetric Gaussian proposal.
 The step sizes for the MCMC chains are decided by trying to maximize the value $\alpha*s$, where $\alpha$ is the acceptance rate and $s$ is the standard deviation of the gaussian proposal function.

 SMC generates samples from a target density $p_T$​ by creating a sequence of intermediate distributions that transition smoothly from the prior $p_0$​ to $p_T$​.
 At each step, samples are updated using a short MCMC chain ($M$ steps), reweighted to match the next intermediate density, and resampled to maintain particle diversity.
-The intermediates are typically constructed through linear interpolation between the unnormalized log-density functions of $p_0$ and $p_T$, enabling a gradual and efficient transformation of the samples toward the target distribution.
+The intermediates are typically constructed through linear interpolation between the unnormalized log-density functions (energy functions) of $p_0$ and $p_T$, enabling a gradual and efficient transformation of the samples toward the target distribution.
 The detailed algorithm for the same is shown in the algorithm block below.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">